How To Make the Most Out of Volunteering with Your Child

 Have a feel-good family outing.

 It’s that time of year when we start adding even more checklists to our usual pile of to-dos.
 As you start jotting down Thanksgiving grocery lists, holiday party calendars and gifting matrices, don’t forget to leave some room for community service.
-There are many ways you and your family can give back; check out our handy guide for getting the kids involved below.
+There are many ways you and your family can give back; check out our handy guide for getting the kids involved in a volunteer effort.

 Here at Little Sous, we give children the tools and confidence to cook healthy, tasty meals—and have a blast doing it.
 But we also know that many people in our communities don’t have enough to eat, let alone a kitchen in which to cook.
 Volunteering with your kid(s)—in a soup kitchen, food bank, mission, or similar organization—is a wonderful way to teach them about community responsibility, compassion, tolerance, and feel-it-in-your-gut gratitude.
 Immersive experiences have a way of imparting lessons that stick for life.